A mom recently shared an experience she had, and she requested that I share it here on Mummy Tales, for the benefit of other parents. So here goes:

 Secondly, I’m sad.
 I’m sad because, as a mother of two sons, my boys become subject of suspicion as soon as they start looking like they’re sniffing the air of teenage.

 Thirdly, I’m sad.
 I’m very sad.
 Indeed I am.
-I’m very sad indeed that I’m a mother of a daughter.
-A daughter whose welfare I guard with suspicion, paranoia, obsessiveness, and did I say paranoia?
+I’m very sad beause I too, am a mother of a daughter.
+A daughter whose welfare I guard with suspicion, paranoia and obsessiveness.

-Finally, I’m mad; very maaaaddd, that teachers don’t know how to mind their own businesses at least, or at best, exercise discretion when giving advice to the real parents of their “children” and… I’m I directing my madness in the wrong direction?
+Finally, I’m mad; very maaaaddd, that teachers don’t know how to mind their own businesses at least, or at best, exercise discretion when giving advice to parents.
+Or am I channeling my madness in the wrong direction?
 Any way, I still feel mad.

-And that’s this mom’s story.
-What do you think about her experience?
+What are your thoughts about this mom’s experience?
 Have you ever been in a similar situation?
-How did it go?
 Share in the comments section below.
+You can also write me at maryanne@mummytales.com

 *Image by Cheryl Holt from Pixabay